How To Heal A Bone Fracture

 What causes broken bones?

-The large number of bone fractures occur due to high force impact or stress: car accident, falls from heights, playing on unsafe surfaces etc. However, some fractures may be caused by medical conditions that weaken the bones, such as osteoporosis or bone cancer.
+A large number of bone fractures occur due to high force impact or stress: car accidents, falls from heights, playing on unsafe surfaces etc. However, some fractures may be caused by medical conditions that weaken the bones, such as osteoporosis or bone cancer.

 How long does it take for a broken bone to heal?